MarinaShmovganets/lighthouse/readme.md

-  --help             Show help                                                             [boolean] --version          Show version number                                                   [boolean] --skip-autolaunch  Skip autolaunch of Chrome when accessing port 9222 fails              [boolean] --select-chrome    Choose Chrome location when multiple installations are found          [boolean] --select-chrome    Interactively choose version of Chrome to use when multiple
+  --help             Show help                                                             [boolean] --version          Show version number                                                   [boolean] --skip-autolaunch  Skip autolaunch of Chrome when accessing port 9222 fails              [boolean] --select-chrome    Interactively choose version of Chrome to use when multiple
                      installations are found                                          [boolean]
 ```